 What happens if I miss a dose?

 Take the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not take extra medicine to make up the missed dose.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Follow your doctor's instructions about any restrictions on food, beverages, or activity.

 Symproic side effects

-Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
-These are not all the possible side effects.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 More about Symproic (naldemedine)